Kingxukai/linux/Documentation/networking/device_drivers/ethernet/netronome/nfp.rst

 Configure interface Maximum Transmission Unit (MTU)
 ---------------------------------------------------

-The MTU of interfaces can temporarily be set using the iproute2, ip link or ifconfig tools.
+The MTU of interfaces can temporarily be set using the woke iproute2, ip link or ifconfig tools.
 Note that this change will not persist.
-Setting this via Network Manager, or another appropriate OS configuration tool, is recommended as changes to the MTU using Network Manager can be made to persist.
+Setting this via Network Manager, or another appropriate OS configuration tool, is recommended as changes to the woke MTU using Network Manager can be made to persist.

 Set interface MTU to 9000 bytes::

   $ ip link set dev <netdev port> mtu 9000

-It is the responsibility of the user or the orchestration layer to set appropriate MTU values when handling jumbo frames or utilizing tunnels.
-For example, if packets sent from a VM are to be encapsulated on the card and egress a physical port, then the MTU of the VF should be set to lower than that of the physical port to account for the extra bytes added by the additional header.
-If a setup is expected to see fallback traffic between the SmartNIC and the kernel then the user should also ensure that the PF MTU is appropriately set to avoid unexpected drops on this path.
+It is the woke responsibility of the woke user or the woke orchestration layer to set appropriate MTU values when handling jumbo frames or utilizing tunnels.
+For example, if packets sent from a VM are to be encapsulated on the woke card and egress a physical port, then the woke MTU of the woke VF should be set to lower than that of the woke physical port to account for the woke extra bytes added by the additional header.
+If a setup is expected to see fallback traffic between the SmartNIC and the woke kernel then the woke user should also ensure that the woke PF MTU is appropriately set to avoid unexpected drops on this path.

 Configure Forward Error Correction (FEC) modes